BEETHOVEN IN LOVE;

 Howard Jay Smith is an award-winning writer from Santa

-, California.
+Barbara, California.
 BEETHOVEN IN LOVE; OPUS 139 is his third book.
 A former Washington, D.C.
 Commission for the Arts Fellow, & Bread Loaf Writers Conference Scholar, he taught for many years in the UCLA Extension Writers’ Program and has lectured nationally.
 His short stories, articles and photographs have appeared in the Washington Post, Horizon Magazine, the Journal of the Writers Guild of America, the Ojai Quarterly, and numerous literary and trade publications.
 While an executive at ABC Television, Embassy TV, and Academy Home Entertainment, he worked on numerous film, television, radio, and commercial projects.
 He serves on the Board of Directors of the Santa Barbara Symphony - "The Best Small City Symphony in America" - and is a member of the American Beethoven

 Society.